UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 3. In the terminal using `git log`

-Notes: Do you remember the commit messages that we used to write at the time of making a commit, for saving the state of a project?
+Notes:

+As you can see in this slide,
+there are three distinct ways
-It is possible to have a look at the history of the full project with any of these 3 different methods
+to look at the history of
+the entire project.

+Let's look closer at each one
+in the next few slides.

 ---